OOPMan/XBOFS.win/docs/installation_guide.md

 06. Once the progress dialog has disappeared the *Diagnostics* area of the **Driver Manager** will update.
 A result of code of 0 or -13 are both indicative of success.
 Other results may indicate an issue.
-You can now close the **Driver Manager** or, if you have another supported **XBO Fight Stick** of a different make (I.e. You own both a Razer Atrox XBO *and* a Madcatz TE2 XBO), return to step 3 and repeat the WinUSB driver installation proccess for the other Fight Stick.
+You can now close the **Driver Manager** or, if you have another supported **XBO Fight Stick** of a different make (I.e. You own both a Razer Atrox XBO *and* a Madcatz TE2 XBO), return to step 3 and repeat the WinUSB driver installation process for the other Fight Stick.
 If you have multiple Razer Atrox XBO *or* Madcatz TE2 XBO Fight
     Sticks you only need to install the WinUSB driver once per device manufacturer
 ![](images/first_run_guide/xbofs.win_first_run_06.png)